Stories of Change: Pushing Boundaries in Rural Ghana

 Read More about the Learning Community

-From the Rugby Field to the Classroom
+From the Rugby Field to the Classroom in Brazil

-How One Partner’s Learnings from the Community Guides its Approach
+How One Partner’s Learnings from the Community Guides its Approach.

 Read UmRio's Story

-From Gang Member to Police Officer
+From Gang Member to Police Officer in the Philippines

 "I hope that one day I can pay back the people who have helped me, by helping other youth in return."